mailpile/python-passcrow/docs/PROTOCOL.md

    along with instructions on how to verify the identity of the owner.
    Escrow Requests are themselves partially encrypted to safeguard the identity of the user.

-5. **Optional:** In the case of Ephemeral Recovery, a random Ephemeral Key is generated and that used to derive encryption keys and IDs which are in turn used to encrypt and place the Recovery Pack itself in escrow on a Passcrow Server.
-The user then only needs the Ephemeral Key and server name to initiate recovery, information which can be written down or printed, and kept safe "by hand."

 ### Recovery